-It will also come with a drive modes selector with no less than seven different modes to choose from.
-They’re selected using a rotary dial located in the center console and alter dynamic systems such as the steering, suspension, transmission and throttle.
+It will also come with a drive modes selector with a Sport mode altering as many as seven dynamic settings.
+The mode is selected using a button on the rotary dial located in the center console and alters dynamic systems such as the steering, suspension, transmission and throttle.

 CHECK OUT: 2018 Chevrolet Corvette ZR1 spy shots

-The most promising modes look to be the Handling, Engine and Transmission modes.
-The Handling mode stiffens up the suspension via adjustable dampers.
-Meanwhile, the Engine mode provides improved throttle response and the Transmission mode holds gears for longer for improved torque and responsiveness.
-The Transmission mode also sees the transmission rev-match downshifts under braking.
+The most promising changes look to be the those affecting the handling, engine and transmission settings.
+The handling change stiffens up the suspension via adjustable dampers.
+Meanwhile, the engine change provides improved throttle response and the transmission change holds gears for longer for improved torque and responsiveness.
+The transmission change also sees the transmission rev-match downshifts under braking.